BezPowell/ccolour-juicer/README.md

 ## Known limitations
 1. Only supports CSS 3 syntax due to `css-color-parser2` not having support for CSS Color Module Level 4.
-2. Currently panics on any invalid colour strings (e.g. `rgb(255,255,255,1)`) - proper error handling will be implemented at a later date.